Intacs For Keratoconus Treatment

 Intacs Corneal Ring Segments

-The actual procedure for the Intacs takes about one half an hour.
+The actual procedure for Intacs takes about 30 minutes.
 Normally, patients will be given a mild sedative and anesthetic drops before surgery.
 Using the Intralase laser, a small opening and channels are made in the peripheral cornea.
 Intacs are inserted through this opening and into the channels so that they rest between layers of tissue in the cornea, outside the central visual axis.

 The Intacs insertion will help change the curvature of the cornea, creating a better optical surface.
 The difference between Intacs and laser vision correction is that no corneal tissue is being removed to change the curvature of the eye.
 The rings are meant to be permanent but can be removed.
 If the patient wishes to have the Intacs removed, most often the cornea will return to its previous curvature over time.